 Summary: When their mother can no longer support them, six siblings are sent by the Children's Aid Society of New York City to live with farm families in Missouri in 1860.

-Train to somewhere (children's book).
+Train to Somewhere by Eve Bunting (children's book).

 Summary: In the late 1800s, Marianne travels westward on the Orphan Train in hopes of being placed with a caring family.

 The end of the line, orphan trains (Streaming video requires UCO login).